McLarenCollege/foundations_public/convert-to-emoji-face.md

 "😊" if temperature in Celsius is between 12 and 30
 "🥶" if temperature in Celsius is below 12

-// Write your function here:
+Write your function:
 ....

-// Call your function here passing 30 and print the resulting emoji to console ....
+Call your function here passing 30 and print the resulting emoji to console ....